Composition, form of production and packaging

 Tuberculosis (as part of complex therapy of drug-resistant forms): 500 mg 1-2 times a day for up to 3 months.

+In patients with impaired renal function , the interval between doses should be increased and a lower dose should be used.
 When creatinine clearance is 50-20 ml / min, the first dose is 500 mg in the first 24 hours, then 250 mg once or twice a day, depending on the pathogen, localization and severity of the infection.

 After hemodialysis or permanent ambulatory peritoneal dialysis (CAPD), no additional doses are required.